 Here’s a rundown of the best features that the Union Bank Platinum Visa credit card has to offer.

-The card offers balance transfers with 0% APR for the first 15 months and no balance transfer fees for the first 60 days, followed by a variable APR of 10.74% to 22.24%.
+The card offers balance transfers with 0% APR for the first 15 months and no balance transfer fees for the first 60 days, followed by a variable APR.
 You can still transfer balances from higher-interest credit cards after the initial 60-day period, but a 3% or $10 fee will apply — whichever is higher.

-Unlike some credit cards that only offer an introductory APR for either purchases or balance transfers, the Union Bank Platinum Visa credit card’s 0% introductory APR applies to both.
-That means you can take advantage of no interest charges for over a year, which can give you a leg up when it comes to paying off higher-interest debt or making larger purchases that you need to pay off over time.
+Unlike some credit cards that only offer an introductory APR for either purchases or balance transfers, the Union Bank Platinum credit card’s 0% introductory APR applies to both.
+That means you can take advantage of no interest charges for over a year.
+This may be the leg up you need when it comes to paying off higher-interest debt or making larger purchases that you may need to pay off over time.

 With the Union Bank Platinum Visa credit card, you have a chance of getting an extremely competitive regular APR once the introductory period ends.
-The current variable APR for this card is 10.74% to 22.24%.
+The APR for this card has been 10.74% to 22.24%.

 How the Union Bank Platinum Visa Credit Card Stands Out

 The Union Bank Platinum Visa credit card stands out because it offers a 0% APR on both purchases and balance transfers for 15 months, which is a better deal than cards that offer 12 months.
 However, it’s important to note that if you take advantage of the balance transfer offer and also use the card for purchases, the interest-free grace period will no longer apply to your purchases.
 You’ll need to pay off the purchases in full by the statement due date as the regular variable APR will be applied.

 Comparable Balance Transfer Card Options

 To give you an idea of how the Union Bank Platinum credit card measures up to other balance transfer cards, here’s a look at a couple of available options.